madelomer/Assignment9/README.md

 Rstudio presenter has a button to publish directly to Rpubs https://support.rstudio.com/hc/en-us/articles/200714023-Displaying-and-Distributing-Presentations.
 If you are using Rpubs, put in the link to the presentation into the submission box as a http:// link not a https:// link.

 You can also publish using both formats to github manually using gh-pages, though your github branch must have a .nojekyll fle and be on a branch names gh-pages.
 There's more on gh-pages here https://pages.github.com/ and there is a video lecture outlining how to do this.

+## Our Solution

+- We using the mtcars dataset to cluster between two columns.
+- The user can select between multiple mtcars columns.
+- The user can select the number of clusters (1 to 15).
+- Every cluster have different color.
+- You can Choose columns  that you want: Cylinders, Horse Power and Transmission Quater Mile Time.

+Example in Shiny Apps:- https://madel.shinyapps.io/assignmentapp/
+The code in Github :- https://github.com/madelomer/Assignment9